AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_spoke_gateway.md

 -> **NOTE:** `enable_learned_cidrs_approval` can be set to true only if `learned_cidrs_approval_mode` is set to 'gateway'.

-* `enable_learned_cidrs_approval` - (Optional) Switch to enable/disable encrypted transit approval for BGP Spoke Gateway.
+* `enable_learned_cidrs_approval` - (Optional) Switch to enable/disable learned CIDR approval for BGP Spoke Gateway.
 Valid values: true, false.
 Default value: false.
 * `learned_cidrs_approval_mode` - (Optional) Learned CIDRs approval mode.
 Either "gateway" (approval on a per-gateway basis) or "connection" (approval on a per-connection basis).
 Only "gateway" is supported for BGP SPOKE Gateway.
 Default value: "gateway".
 Available as of provider version R2.21+.
 * `approved_learned_cidrs` - (Optional) A set of approved learned CIDRs.
 Only valid when `enable_learned_cidrs_approval` is set to true.
 Example: ["10.250.0.0/16", "10.251.0.0/16"].
 Available as of provider version R2.21+.